-Edited by Anonymous, Maria, Magnus87, Doug Collins and 6 others
+Edited by Maria, Magnus87, Doug Collins, Eng and 5 others

 Questions and Answers

 Home remedies to repair the sound of my voice?

 What can I do to make my singing voice better?

 You can do the following home practices to repair your voice: